 So, it is crucial to think also in a melodic way; to alter, use, and play with the melody, while never losing sight of it, but also to create our melody like an answer, a counterpoint to the main theme.

-5. Play another chord on a chord: G dominant (altered) over C to give the illusion of a harmonic tension – resolution pattern
+5. Play another chord on a chord: G dominant (altered) over C to give the illusion of a harmonic tension-resolution pattern

 I said that it would be material for beginners, and this is getting pretty advanced.
 Nonetheless, I wanted to stress that point, because it can be easily heard if not understood: you don’t have to play in plain C on C!
 Without leaving the C harmony, you can oscillate between C and G dominant (altered) which is the tension chord of the C tonality.
 Every C tune has a passage in G, like a suspense chapter before the end of the novel.
 So, even if only C is written on your score, you can play G resolving in C any time you want.
-It gives your improvisation a sense of tension to resolution, dissonance to consonance, stress to relaxation, complexity to simple, suspense to resolution.
+It gives your improvisation a sense of tension to resolution, dissonance to consonance, stress to relaxation, complexity to simplicity, and suspense to resolution.
 Our ear or our mind is used to it, to understand the logical reasoning behind it.
 It gives an improvisation some great spice and interest, especially on a repetitive chord.
 Here is how we could play in our C example:

 Don’t over-analyze it.
 It has its own logic to it, and, if not plainly understood, is accepted and felt by the audience.